 The Harbour Gallery Jersey is managed by Jersey charity Art in the Frame Foundation.
 It is the largest exhibiting, working and selling art and craft gallery in Jersey and the Channel Islands.

-Open 7 days a week, 10am – 5:00pm.
+Open 6 days a week, 10am – 4:30pm (Closed Tuesdays).
 The gallery features the work of over 100 local artists and craftworkers spread over three floors.
-There is also a Café on the first floor which is open 9am – 4pm daily along with unisex toilets.
+There is also a Café on the first floor which is open 9am – 4pm on the same days along with unisex toilets.

 In addition to being an exhibiting gallery promoting up and coming artists, we also provide art education for all ages.